 Be sure to check with your doctor before taking any new OTC medications.
 They should confirm that your prescribed medications won’t interact with any OTC option that you’re considering.

 With severe RA, joint pain and inflammation can be overwhelming at times.
 By this stage, most of your joints are experiencing swelling and pain.
-You may have deformities, like malalignment, in some joints as a result of cartilage destruction.

 Treating severe RA